A Mother’s Quest: Top 10 Ideas for Birthday Party Favor Bags

 What are you going to put in those loot bags?

-Bargain Bows is a small corner of the internet that is brimming with bows, headbands and so much more.
-We have everything from boutiques bows to oh-so-cute bow clips and other accessories that are perfect for your little darlings!
+Bargain Bows is a small corner of the internet that is brimming with bows, headbands, and so much more.
+We have everything from boutique bows to oh-so-cute bow clips and other accessories that are perfect for your little darlings!
 Our variety is so extensive that you’re bound to find something that you like.

-You can even find tutus fro little ballerinas in our space of all things girly.
+You can even find tutus for little ballerinas in our space of all things girly.

-So why don’t you drop by and get the best deals on all the things that your princess wants!
+So drop on by and get the best deals on all the things that your princess wants!